google-research/google-research/smu/README.md

 * Run the script that sets up the virtual environment and runs some tests.
 `smu/run.sh`

-Note: To run any of the scripts in the smu directory, make sure the virtual environment is active by invoking (from the directory that contains `smu/`):
+Note: To run any of the SMU scripts, make sure the virtual environment is active by first calling (from the directory that contains `smu/`):
 `bin/activate`

-* Finally, run the desired script, e.g. query_sqlite.py, like so:
+* Finally, run a script, e.g. query_sqlite.py, like so:
 `python -m smu.query_sqlite --input_sqlite=/path/to/file.sqlite [other flags]`